Methodology and 51-Source Ledger

-Every rate, bracket and filing rule on IncomeTaxByState.com traces to a published source: the state's own Department of Revenue, IRS Publication 17, the Federation of Tax Administrators, the Tax Foundation State Business Tax Climate Index, NCSL legislative tracking, and the US Bureau of Labor Statistics for income-level reference points.
-This page documents the source ledger, the calculation framework and the refresh cadence.
+Every rate, bracket and filing rule on IncomeTaxByState.com traces to a published source: each state's own Department of Revenue or Tax Commission, plus IRS Publication 17, the Tax Foundation State Business Tax Climate Index, the Federation of Tax Administrators, the NCSL State Tax Actions report, and the US Bureau of Labor Statistics for income-level reference points.
+This page documents the full 51-state DOR ledger with statute citations, the federal and aggregator cross-checks, the calculation framework, and the refresh cadence per source layer.

 |---|---|---|